chilearningcode/SQL-Explore-AdventureWorks-Dataset/README.md

 💡 Over the last 6 months of the year, the data shows fluctuations and variations in stock quantity for each product.
 There is a consistent decrease each quarter, suggesting that **the products were selling well and steadily**.

 #### Query 7️⃣: Calc Ratio of Stock / Sales in 2011 by product name, by month *Order results by month desc, ratio desc.
 Round Ratio to 1 decimal mom yoy*
+> Analyzing stock trends can provide insights into the efficiency of the sales department's performance
 ```sql
 with sale_data as (
   select